-The genome of betacoronavirus genome can encode the glycosylated spike (S) protein which initiates a host immune response.
-Both coronavirus SARS-CoV and SARS-CoV-2 the latter casing COVID-19 disease: invade the host cell from the binding between the S protein spike at the receptor protein angiotensin-converting enzyme 2 (ACE2) which is found on the surface membrane of host cells.
-This binding interaction results from an invasion process and requires S protein priming facilitated by the transmembrane serine proteinase 2 (TMPRSS2 known as epitheliasin) is present in the host cell.
+The betacoronavirus genome can encode the glycosylated spike (S) protein which initiates a host immune response.
+Both coronavirus SARS-CoV and SARS-CoV-2, the latter casing COVID-19 disease: invade the host cell from the binding between the S protein spike at the receptor protein angiotensin-converting enzyme 2 (ACE2), which is found on the surface membrane of host cells.
+This binding interaction results from an invasion process and requires S protein priming facilitated by the transmembrane serine proteinase 2 (TMPRSS2, known as epitheliasin) is present in the host cell.
 This proteinase was first identified in 1997 on human chromosome 21 by systematic exon-trapping experiments.
 It was found to be a multidomain type II transmembrane serine protease that cleaves the surface glycoprotein HA (haemagglutinin) of influenza viruses.
 This monobasic cleavage site is a condition for virus fusion and propagation.
 Also, it activates the fusion protein F of the human metapneumovirus and the spike protein S of the SARS-CoV.
 Therefore, TMPRSS2 is a potential target for drug design.
 Also, the SARS-CoV-2 viral genome encodes several non-structural proteins, such as 3-chymotrypsin-like cysteine protease (3CLpro).
-Therefore, this enzyme plays a role in coronavirus replication and, therefore, a proven drug discovery target for SARS-CoV and MERS-CoV.
+Therefore, this enzyme plays a role in coronavirus replication and is a proven drug discovery target for SARS-CoV and MERS-CoV.

-Another important non-structural protein is RNA-dependent RNA polymerase (RdRp, also named nsp12) is an essential protein encoded in the genomes of all RNA containing viruses with no DNA stage.
-This protein is central to the replication/transcription machinery of coronaviral particles and therefore, a potential primary target for the antiviral drug remdesivir an adenosine analogue, which inserts into viral RNA chains, causing their premature termination).
-The RdRp catalyses the synthesis of the RNA strand, which is a complement to a given RNA template and the molecular mechanism for this process remains unclear.
+Another important non-structural protein is RNA-dependent RNA polymerase (RdRp, also named nsp12) is an essential protein encoded in the genomes of all RNA-containing viruses with no DNA stage.
+This protein is central to coronaviral particles’ replication/transcription machinery and, therefore, a potential primary target for the antiviral drug remdesivir an adenosine analogue, which inserts into viral RNA chains, causing their premature termination).
+The RdRp catalyses the synthesis of the RNA strand, which complements a given RNA template, and the molecular mechanism for this process remains unclear.
 However, the RNA replication process involves a two-step mechanism:

 - The initiation step of RNA synthesis commences at or near the 3′ end of the RNA template, facilitated by a primer-independent mechanism.